Dictionary of Revolutionary Marxism

 A law of capitalism, which is greatly intensified in the modern imperialist era of capitalism, is that different enterprises, different industries, different sectors of the economy, and production in different capitalist countries as a whole, develops very unevenly.
 Moreover, in different time periods there is also uneven development, including among different capitalist countries.
 A country which zooms ahead of others during one period may well fall behind at a later period.
 And it is with regard to countries, and especially countries in the imperialist era that this uneven development becomes especially significant, for it is one of the underlying factors which lead to terrible wars between imperialist countries (including World War I and World War II).

 There are a wide variety of reasons which explain this uneven development among countries.
 Some imperialist countries may possess colonies or have rights in their neo-colonies that others do not.
 Some may be better prepared to export capital to other countries.
 Other countries which were once more victimized by outside imperialism may break free to some extent and become better able to develop their own national economy.
 Some countries may already be deep in debt, while others have more freedom to expand production by promoting further debt growth.
-Even differences in the superstructure of society may be significant, as when one country has a better developed legal system which promotes the sanctity of business contracts.
-Similarly, one country may have a superior educational system to another.
-These are just a few of the great many reasons why one capitalist country, during some given period, may be able to far outstrip the economic development of another capitalist country.
+Even differences in the

 Historically, capitalism first developed in a really intensive way in Britain.
 This led to Britain becoming more powerful and dominant than countries like Holland and France.
 In 1850 the U.S. share of world industrial production was only 15%, while Britain’s was 39%.
 Germany’s share was also far below Britain’s.
 As capitalism developed into its imperialist form in the last part of the 19th century, other capitalist countries began to catch up, especially Germany and the U.S. From 1870 to 1913 British output expanded only 2.25 times, while Germany’s increased almost 6 times and the U.S. by 9 times!
 Britain lost its status as the sole “superpower” of that age, and World War I developed among the two contending groups of imperialist countries to see which would dominate the world.
 World War II was really “round two” of that contest.
 The U.S. emerged as by far the most powerful imperialist country, both militarily and economically.
-Nevertheless, in the aftermath of World War II many other capitalist countries, including defeated Germany and Japan, began developing faster than the U.S. (in large part because of the greater destruction of capital in those countries during the War).
+Nevertheless, in the aftermath of World War II many other capitalist countries, including defeated Germany and Japan, began developing faster than the U.S. (in large part because of the greater destruction of productive capital in those countries during the War).

 Then, too, in the mid-1950s the Soviet Union was captured from within by a rising new bourgeoisie.
 At first, based on its tremendous economic advances during its socialist period, the Soviet Union, even as a capitalist country, continued developing faster than the U.S. But then, because of its destruction of socialism, the masses turned against the Soviet system.
 And the greater degree of monopoly, bureaucracy, and the growing corruption in the U.S.S.R. led to a great fall in its rate of GDP expansion.
 It was hopelessly losing out to the U.S. and the “Western World”, and it knew it.
 For a while it looked very much like there would be a new world war, involving nuclear weapons, to settle the issue.
 (The world is very fortunate that this did not happen, because we certainly came close to it!)
 But then Gorbachev and the other new rulers of the Soviet Union recognized that they could not prevail that way either.
 The only path left to them (within the overall framework of capitalism, which is all they could comprehend or aprove of) was to switch over to Western-style monopoly capitalism.
-This final destruction of the Soviet Union led to an unprecedented further collapse of the economy, and even two decades later it has not fully recovered.
+This final destruction of the Soviet Union led to an unprecedented further collapse of the economy, and even a quarter century later it has not fully recovered.

 Meanwhile, the other great socialist country, China, was also captured from within by capitalist-roaders.
 In the socialist era China had overall been expanding its economy much faster than that of the U.S. and the “West” generally.
 This continued during the transition period, and then over the past couple decades has possibly even further speeded up.
 The Chinese revisionists have proven to be much more successful than the revisionists in the Soviet Union were in switching over to Western-style monopoly capitalism (for reasons we won’t get into here).
 So the world today, even in the midst of a growing overall world capitalist economic crisis, is still made up of one rapidly rising imperialist power—China.
-This suggests that there might be some real dangers of a major war between China and the current top-dog imperialist country, the U.S., at some point over the next few decades.
+This strongly suggests that there are some real dangers of a major war between China and the current top-dog imperialist country, the U.S., at some point over the next few decades.

 “Uneven economic and political development is an absolute law of capitalism.” —Lenin, “On the Slogan for a United States of Europe” (Aug.
 23, 1915), LCW 21:342.